Icinga/icinga2/doc/2-getting-started.md

     $ zypper install nano-icinga2

-Copy the `/etc/nanorc` sample file to your home directory.
+In addition, for RPM based systems, make sure to enable the syntax extension, by copying the `/etc/nanorc` sample file to your home directory.
+And including the `icinga2.nanorc` file.

     $ cp /etc/nanorc ~/.nanorc

-On Debian systems change `/usr/share/doc/icinga2-common-[x.x.x]/syntax/nano/icinga2.nanorc` to `/usr/share/nano/icinga2.nanorc`.

-Then include the icinga2.nanorc file in your ~/.nanorc by adding the following line:
+    $ vim ~/.nanorc

     ## Icinga 2
     include "/usr/share/nano/icinga2.nanorc"